onsip/SIP.js/docs/api/sip.js.useragent.stop.md

 6) User Agent Core resets.

 ```
 NOTE: While this is a "graceful shutdown", it can also be very slow one if you are waiting for the returned Promise to resolve.
 The disposal of the clients and dialogs is done serially - waiting on one to finish before moving on to the next.
-This can be slow if there are lot of subsciptions to unsubscribe for example.
+This can be slow if there are lot of subscriptions to unsubscribe for example.

 THE SLOW PACE IS INTENTIONAL!
 While one could spin them all down in parallel, this could slam the remote server.
 It is bad practice to denial of service attack (DoS attack) servers!!!
 Moreover, production servers will automatically blacklist clients which send too many requests in too short a period of time - dropping any additional requests.